Rawhide release & package build

 fedpkg build

-if you already have a distgit checkout, you can do just:
+If you already have a distgit checkout, you can do just:

 fedpkg switch-branch rawhide